- The Washington Times - Tuesday, September 30, 2025

 “We may do a lot,” Mr. Trump said, when asked how many workers could lose their jobs.

-Mr. Trump blamed the firings on congressional Democrats, accusing them of making outrageous demands to keep the government open.
+Mr. Trump blamed the potential firings on congressional Democrats, accusing them of making outrageous demands to keep the government open.

 “That’s only because of the Democrats,” Mr. Trump said.

-They also demand a continuation of Obamacare subsidies that were expanded during the COVID-19 pandemic and are set to expire at the end of this year.
+They also demand a continuation of Obamacare subsidies that were expanded during the COVID-19 pandemic and set to expire at the end of this year.

-“They want to be able to take care of people that come into our county illegally and no system can handle that and so we’re totally opposed to that,” Mr. Trump said.
+“They want to be able to take care of people that come into our county illegally and no system can handle that, and so we’re totally opposed to that,” Mr. Trump said.
 “We just can’t do it.”

 Advertisement

-The White House’s Office of Management and Budget last week sent a memo to federal agencies telling them to put together “reduction in force” plans, signaling that the administration is planning to go beyond the traditional furloughing of federal employees and firing them.
+The White House Office of Management and Budget last week sent a memo to federal agencies telling them to put together “reduction in force” plans, signaling that the administration is planning to go beyond the traditional furloughing of federal employees and firing them.

-Both parties are deadlocked over government funding and their leaders seem to acknowledge a shutdown is coming.
+Both parties are deadlocked over government funding, and their leaders seem to acknowledge a shutdown is coming.

 Advertisement